Viktor Magnus von Born: Personal life

+von Born was the son of the senator and chamberlain Baron Johan August von Born and Fanny von Haartman, daughter of the physician Carl Daniel von Haartman.
 Von Born was married three times: Hulda Augusta Berndtson in 1876 until her death 1891, then Clara Henny Helena Grafström in 1893.
 In 1908 her married Ellan (Anna Elise) Edelfelt, born de la Chapelle, widow of painter Albert Edelfelt.
 He was the father of Ernst von Born.